 The "ID" column with a warning icon (if present) indicates that the table is being used in another entity with the same alias.
 Modifying fields in one entity will affect the other.

-To change the alias and description, click on the text field, enter the new alias, and press "ENTER".
+To change the alias and description, click on the text field and enter the new alias.

 Similarly, field/column aliases can be modified in the second list.
-Click on the "Field Alias" text field, enter the desired alias, and press "ENTER".
+Click on the "Field Alias" text field and enter the desired alias.
 "Field Description" can also be modified this way.

 Key field aliases cannot be modified if their table alias is being used in another entity.